cyber-practitioner/cyber-practitioner/README.md

 ### Hi there 👋, my name is Anshumaan
 #### I am a fast-learning cyber practitioner
 More about me
-- 🔭 I’m currently working on Getting an entry level job
+- 🔭 I’m currently working on Getting an entry-level job
 - 🌱 I’m currently learning red-team and blue-team skills
 - 👯 I’m looking to collaborate on Tool development for cybersecurity
-- 💬 Ask me about SOC/DevSecOps
+- 💬 Ask me about Cybersecurity
 - 📫 How to reach me: LinkedIn
 - 😄 Pronouns: He/him

-I am devoted to learning more about cloud and application security.
+I am devoted to learning more areas in Cybersecurity such as cloud, application, and Network security.
 I am skilled in deploying infrastructure, building pipelines, and securing what I build.

 Skills
 -